KNIF/ShareX-CDN/README.md

 # ShareX-CDN
  Basic image, text & file uploader CDN for [ShareX](https://getsharex.com)

+## Requirements
+- A website or webserver (needs to accept PHP and file uploads via POST requests)
+- A domain or subdomain

 ## Setup
 1. Clone the code from GitHub
 2. Open `upload.php` with any text editor (Notepad++ preferred)